iteravirgo/bcsitera.github.io/apps/moderan/docs/en-US/help.md

 The customers or vendors who do not have a Registration No. will be skipped.

-If the customer has English as the invoicing language, the Language code is also displayed on the BC customer card.
+If the customer has English as the invoicing language in Moderan, the Language code is also displayed on the BC customer card.

-If new customers or vendors were created, review customer or vendor cards and fill in missing data like **Posting Groups**.
+When new customers or vendors were created, review customer or vendor cards and fill in missing data like **Posting Groups**.

 **Moderan – Get Customers/Vendors** can be setup to run automatically by using **Job Queue** functionality.